Alex-Karapetkov/Virtual-Reality-App/README.md

 3. Once installed, launch the app from your headset to explore the simulation firsthand.

 # Source Project Files
-All other project files, including Unity source files and assets, are available in the following Google Drive folder:
+All project files, including APK file, Unity source files and assets, are available in the following Google Drive folder:

 https://drive.google.com/drive/folders/1lhyyd6sTlJNV7wuJOq5q70IDZ_16t5Er?usp=sharing